Multimodal Frame-Scoring Transformer for Video Summarization: Our Approach

-We consider the standard generic video summarization setting, where given a set of videos $V$ and ground truth frame scores $S_{gt}$, the goal is to minimize the loss $\mathcal{L}_{\theta}$ with respect to predicted frame scores $S$:
+\textbf{Our Goal.} In this section, we present the proposed MFST framework (as shown in Figure~\ref{fig:2}) with extracted modality features. we consider the standard generic video summarization setting, where given a set of videos $V$ and ground truth frame scores $S_{gt}$, the goal is to minimize the loss $\mathcal{L}_{\theta}$ with respect to predicted frame scores $S$:

-Note that existing datasets for generic video summarization \cite{10.1007/978-3-319-10584-0_33, 7299154} are relatively insufficient to train a caption generator and visual, text, and audio feature extractors.
-Considering that large-scaled videos annotated by humans are not available, we exploit the pretrained caption generator and feature extractor for each modality: $C = g_{c}(V), \mathcal{T} = f_{t}(C), \mathcal{V} = f_{v}(V), \mathcal{A} = f_{a}(V)$, where $C$ denotes dense video captions, $g_{c}$ is a dense video caption generator \cite{BMT_Iashin_2020}, $f_{t}$ is a text feature extractor \cite{xu-etal-2021-videoclip}, $f_{v}$ is a visual feature extractor \cite{xu-etal-2021-videoclip}, and $f_{a}$ is an audio feature extractor \cite{NEURIPS2020_92d1e1eb}.
+\textbf{Multimodal Feature Extraction.} Note that existing datasets for generic video summarization \cite{10.1007/978-3-319-10584-0_33,7299154} are relatively insufficient to train a caption generator and audio, visual, and text feature extractors.
+Considering that large-scale videos scored by humans are not available, we co-opt a pretrained caption generator and feature extractors for each modality: